 Since 2016, YTL has been a key supporter of the Lang Tengah Turtle Watch through the Tanjong Jara Resort project by providing finances for the construction and maintenance of our turtle hatcheries and visitor’s hut, as well as operational costs such as wages for rangers that we work with and transportation fees.

 Yayasan Sime Darby

-A major sponsor of our Lang Tengah island project for two seasons (2021 to 2022), Yayasan Sime Darby’s sponsorship enables us to continue our work during the challenging pandemic period specifically in the areas of sea turtle conservation, coral restoration works, and raising awareness through our educational outreach activities.
+A major sponsor of our Lang Tengah island project for two seasons (early 2021 to early 2023) and Chakar Hutan mainland project for one season (2022 to 2023), Yayasan Sime Darby’s sponsorship enables us to continue our work during the challenging pandemic period specifically in the areas of sea turtle conservation, coral restoration works, and raising awareness through our educational outreach activities.

 MaGIC Penjana SIM Grant

 This social impact matching grant, which matches every Ringgit we have crowdfunded, has helped us tremendously in being able to continue our work on the ground after being severely affected financially due to the Covid-19 pandemic.

 Through their ‘Reef Rescue and Rapid Response Grant’, Sea of Change funded a reef cleanup operation on Lang Tengah island in 2019.
 This enabled us to remove vast amounts of man-made debris that was causing great damage to the reefs fringing the island.
 Today, they continue to partially fund sea turtle conservation and coral restoration work on the island through their ‘Conservation Priority Grants' for 2021 to 2022.